 My background is diverse, yet it revolves around a common theme—public safety.
 After receiving an associate degree in Fire Science from a community college close to home, I attended Washburn University and dual majored in Criminal Justice and Anthropology.
 As an undergrad, I volunteered at a fire department where I would later become a full-time firefighter, gaining invaluable experiences as an active member of the dive and technical rescue teams.
 During this time, I completed an M.A. in Geography with an emphasis in GIS and focused my thesis on lost person behavior in Yosemite National Park.
 I went on to intern at Esri and gained experience applying GIS to real-world situations through wildfire response and work with a Nevada Type 3 Incident Management Team.
 I was also given the opportunity to teach GPS courses throughout the state of Kansas for Midwest Search and Rescue and to serve as a member of the Kansas GIS Response Team.
-Most recently, I spent four years as a contractor for the National Park Service conducting wildfire risk assessments on park facilities nationwide in support of the Wildfire Risk Assessment project.
+Most recently, I spent four years as a contractor for the National Park Service conducting wildfire risk assessments on park facilities nationwide to support the Wildfire Risk Assessment project.
 In 2018, I became a Tech Info Specialist for Missouri Task Force One (MO-TF1).

 NAPSG Foundation provides me with a great environment in which to collaborate with others and draw on my strengths, experiences, and training to tackle real-world problems.
 I am excited for the opportunity to further learn and grow in this industry while contributing positive change in public safety.